Kitware/CMake/Help/command/ctest_build.rst

 of warnings / errors, as well as the output from the native build tool is unaffected by this option.

-If set, the contents of the variable ``CTEST_BUILD_FLAGS`` are passed as additional arguments to the underlying build command.
+If set, the contents of the variable ``CTEST_BUILD_COMMAND`` is used to build the project.
+In addition, if set, the contents of the variable ``CTEST_BUILD_FLAGS`` are passed as additional arguments to the underlying build command.
 This can, e.g., be used to trigger a parallel build using the ``-j`` option of make.
 See :module:`ProcessorCount` for an example.